clydemoreno/bloom_quest/README.md

 12. Use the right hashing function for the job to balance collision and speed.
 13. Use sampling instead of full data when applies.
 14. Self diagnostics is built-in

+#build the image from dockerfile
+docker build -t my-python-app .